adamjmurray/Ember-Drum-Sequencer/README.md

 ---------------------
    * The demo runs best in WebKit-based browsers (Chrome and Safari).

+   * Chrome sometimes randomly crashes when attempting to load too much HTML5 audio at once... refresh a couple times and it should work?
+The intialization of the app could probably be optimized to work around this, but I believe its a bug in Chrome and *they* should deal with it.

    * It works in Firefox, but I made use of the [range input](http://www.w3.org/wiki/HTML/Elements/input/range), which is not yet supported in Firefox.
 So these degrade to a text input.
 It's not as nice, but it works.

-   * It doesn't work in IE. I think there's a minor bug in the audio playback system (which has nothing to do with SproutCore), but I didn't care enough to debug it.
-The main UI works, so you can still see that SproutCore is a great platform for cross-browser development.
+   * It doesn't work in IE last time I checked.
+Very likely has to do with the HTML5 audio.
+Maybe a recent version of IE10 or even 9 would work.

    * It doesn't work in iOS.
-Probably another issue with audio playback that could be sorted out.
-Again, the SproutCore-based features like the UI all seem to work fine...
+Probably another issue with HTML5 audio that could be sorted out.
+Again, the Ember-based features like the UI all seem to work fine...

 Caveats
 -------
 JavaScript wasn't designed for realtime music applications.
 You will _not_ get perfect timing.
 I wouldn't actually write music with an app like this.
-But it's fun and shows where web technology may take us in the future.
+But it's fun and shows where web technology may take us in a few years.
+The "web audio API" looks like a promosing direction for serious audio work in the browser.
+You can [learn more about HTML5's web audio API here](http://www.html5rocks.com/en/tutorials/webaudio/intro/).

-If someone knows a better way to write a schedulerer in JavaScript besides using setInterval() (maybe with web workers?), let me know!

 Ideas for Features & Improvements